EmoinLanyu/test-results/extended_summary_for_etcd_and_kube_apiserver_tests.md

 - Connect via Pod fully qualified domain name endpoints

-  Application that connects to Etcd cluster via Pod's FQDN endpoints will establish a TCP connection for each endpoint.
+  Application that connects to Etcd cluster using Etcd client via Pod's FQDN endpoints will establish a TCP connection for each endpoint.
 And depending on which load balancer it is using, the impact would be slightly different.
-For example, if there are three Etcd instances one of whom is unhealthy, and the application uses round-robin load balancer, one third of the requests will be sent to the unhealthy instance
+For example, if there are three Etcd instances, one of whom is unhealthy, and the application uses round-robin load balancer, one third of the requests will be sent to the unhealthy instance.

+  Depending on the version of Etcd client used, the behavior might be different (ref. [here](https://etcd.io/docs/v3.5/learning/design-client/)).

+  In case of the kube-apiserver (as of K8s v1.25.0), it is using Etcd clients (v3.5.4) to connect to Etcd clusters with round-robin load balancer.

 ### Kube-APIServer Failover